AI Flashcards for Medical Students: Complete USMLE Step 1 Study Guide

 By the Numbers

-- 20,000+ facts to memorize in the first two years
+Facts to memorize in first two years

-- 300+ hours of weekly study time needed
+Hours of weekly study time needed

-- $300,000+ average cost of medical education
+Average cost of medical education

-- 229 average USMLE Step 1 score needed for competitive residencies
+Average USMLE Step 1 score needed

 Traditional Problems

-- Manual card creation takes hours away from actual studying
+Takes hours away from actual studying

-- Poor card quality leads to ineffective learning
+❌ Poor card quality

-- Lack of integration between different subjects
+❌ Lack of integration

 AI Solutions for Medical Education